-On a cold winter’s evening back in 2009, over a few pints in a Bath pub, four transport professionals came up with the idea of running a bus service to the village of Imber on Salisbury Plain.
+On a cold winter’s evening back in 2009, over a few pints in a Bath pub, four transport professionals discussed where the most unlikely place would be to run a bus service.
+The answer was a place that the public were not normally allowed access to and so the idea of running a bus service to the village of Imber on Salisbury Plain was born.

-Our 2016 event proved to be the most successful yet with 18 vehicles in operation and more than £9000 donated to the Imber Church fund and the Royal British Legion.
-We are now preparing for Imberbus 2017 and further details of this will be published here soon.
+Our 2017 & 2018 events proved to be the most successful yet with 21 vehicles in operation and a total of £22,000 donated to the Imber Church fund and the Royal British Legion.
+We are now preparing for Imberbus 2020 and further details will be available on this website during the summer.

 Numerous reports and photographs about our previous events are available on the internet, including the following:

 There is also a short documentary here showing the work that goes into setting up the infrastructure for Imberbus on the previous day.

 Imberbus 2017 – Coping with Charters

 - 2017 Advert by Visions International